 I knew I wanted loads of creeping phlox.
 It is such a beautiful old fashioned southern flower.
 And I had seen a photo of it planted in mass and fell in LOVE!

-I have always had a little bit of creeping phlox at each place I have lived, but this time I was determined to have it in mass.
+I have always had a little bit of creeping phlox at each place I have lived, but this time I was determined to plant it en masse.

-So I picked out the spot where I wanted it and started digging.
+So I picked out the spot where I wanted it and started digging to remove the grass.
 I wanted a spot where it could be see from above, namely, our back deck.